Corentin-Scz/CheatGPT/README.md

 # CheatGPT
 A Chrome plugin to cheat on MCQs

+!!!!
+I am in no way responsible for what you do with this plugin !!!!

 Supports single and multiple answer choices.
+Very discreet solution.
 Add a dot in front of the correct answer.
 Only proceeds with the selected text, if the same question is below, it will not be processed.
+A ChatGPT account is required.
+There is no need to subscribe to ChatGPT+.

+# How to install

+Download the ZIP file, then decompress it.
+Go to manage your plugins in Chrome, then enable the admin mode.
+Select the folder of the decompressed ZIP.
+Normally you can see CheatGPT on your plugins list.
+Restart your browser to complete the install.

+# How to use

+Open ChatGPT, refresh, and then you can close the ChatGPT webpage and use the plugin.

+# Demo